 After #5, zine production was put on hold to focus on personal work and other community events.
-As a result poor success at traditional holiday craft fairs, Sam desired an alternative art market on the Seacoast.
-The first Holidaze Bizaare took place in December 2012 in the first floor hallways of the Newmarket Mills.
+As a result of poor success at traditional holiday craft fairs, the crew desired an alternative art market on the Seacoast.
+The first Holidaze Bizaare took place in December 2012 in the first-floor hallways of the Newmarket Mills.
 Local emerging and underground artists, crafters and vintage vendors sold their goods to hundreds of patrons as local singer/songwriters performed.
-The Holidaze Bizaare has since moved to the Millspace Center for Art in the lower level of the Newmarket Mills, occurred annually on the second Saturday of December and offered a pop-up gallery, 30+ vendors, free table space for local charities, live music, art installations and zine distro.
+The Holidaze Bizaare has since moved to the Millspace Center for Art in the lower level of the Newmarket Mills, has occurred annually on the second Saturday of December and offered a pop-up gallery, 30+ vendors, free table space for local charities, live music, art installations and zine distro.

-After the two year hiatus to focus on their own work, the core WB crew of Sam, Greg and Cody put out a call for submissions for zine #6.
+After the two year hiatus to focus on their own work, the core WB crew put out a call for submissions for zine #6.
 An epic zine release party took place at Sonny’s in Dover, with poetry readings, comedy, live bands, live painting, art vendors and free copies of #6, which included the third audio CD of local music.

-In 2012-2016, Wrong Brain has thrown dozens of multimedia art events featuring art exhibitions, vendors, poetry readings, comedy, music, live painting & drawing, collaborative art activities, public art, projections and installations.
-With participants, contributors, sponsors and supporters in the hundreds, Wrong Brain began to research becoming an official nonprofit organization.
+Between 2012-2016, Wrong Brain threw dozens of multimedia art events featuring art exhibitions, vendors, poetry readings, comedy, music, live painting & drawing, collaborative art activities, public art, projections and installations.
+With participants, contributors, sponsors and supporters in the hundreds, Wrong Brain began to research becoming an official non-profit organization.

 In Fall 2015, Wrong Brain began to collaborate with Salty Speakers, Dover-based music booking and publishing group, to provide venues for local and touring alternative live music.
 Occupying basements, art studios, and attics proved to be an exciting but short-lived solution to the bigger problem: lack of affordable, open-minded, small public venues for punk and experimental live music in the area.

-With 4-6 artists paying monthly studio rent and WB receiving donations from events, the studio space was affordable, and motions were made to keep the space.
-Through some lease restrictions with the neighboring tenant; Mills Management and WB decided Headquarters would be better suited in a different suite on the 4th floor of the main building.
-This move benefits WB with more space, handicap accessibility, and no noise restrictions for live music on the nights and weekends.
+With 6-8 artists paying monthly studio rent and WB receiving donations from events, the studio space was affordable, and motions were made to keep the space.
+Through some lease restrictions with the neighboring tenant; Mills management and WB decided Headquarters would be better suited in a different suite on the 4th floor of the main building.
+This move benefitted WB with more space, handicap accessibility, and no noise restrictions for live music on nights and weekends.